 Help Siblings Build a Buddy System

 By the time they reach school age, siblings often worry about what their friends think of their brother or sister with Fragile X syndrome.
-They may be embarrassed and avoid bringing friends home from school.
+They may make them feel embarrassed and they may avoid bringing friends home from school.
 They may not know how to explain their sibling’s condition to friends.
 When appropriate, a parent can provide child-friendly information about Fragile X to a school class or community group.
+(Read how one mother told her child’s classmates.)

 Keep Things in Perspective